taylorbryant/gatsby-starter-tailwind/README.md

 gatsby new my-new-website https://github.com/taylorbryant/gatsby-starter-tailwind
 ```

-Build a stylesheet from Tailwind config and run the project in development mode:
+Build a stylesheet from your Tailwind CSS config and run the project in development mode:

 ```sh
 cd my-new-website